You’re Worth it! How to Determine YOUR Worth (and make it pay)

 Formulae: Demonstrate it first to yourself + talk the benefits of choosing you in the language of your client = more than you currently charge

-Leigh will be speaking at the coming YTM Networking with a Twist event in Brighton on 27th June, and will be happy to share more thoughts and answer your questions.
-Reserve your seat today.
+You can meet Leigh at the YTM Networking evens in Brighton or Kew and I am sure he will be happy to share more thoughts and answer your questions.